wolfgarb/wolfgarb/README.md

 # Howdy!
 I'm Wolf 🐺
 ## My given name is Samantha Wolfskill.
-Full-stack dev in the making!
+Full-stack dev with a passion for UX/UI.
 #### I'm currently enrolled at **University of Richmond - Coding Bootcamp**
 _Class of 2022!_